 (Chris Jonat)

-Well I'm Jonathan Charles Henry I've lived on farm 30 years and a day Some folks call me Junior but I don't it that way Since the storm of '90 when dad to stay Mom passed a year later couldn't bear alone It's going on ten I been head of this home Now I got me a and three boys of my own I work hard, I live clean, I what I've sewn
+Well I'm Charles Henry McKay I've lived on farm 30 years and a day Some folks me Junior but I don't like it that way Since the storm of '90 when dad left to Mom passed a year later couldn't bear alone It's going on ten years I been head of home Now I got me a wife and boys of my own I work hard, I live clean, I reap what sewn

-had rain to speak of in round near a year Crops searching for water but there nothing near We need soon, but it won't come I fear My won't eat, wife'll run out of tears.
-So I went to the back forty, said I the air I walked past the fence, the Johnson share And when I right sure no one followed me there I got down on my knees, cried Lord, do you
+Aint had rain to speak of in near a year Crops searching for water but aint nothing near We need something soon, but it won't I fear My children won't eat, run out of tears.
+So I went to the back forty, I needed the air I walked past the fence, the Johnson share And when I made sure no one followed me there I got down on my knees, cried Lord, do you

 Amen, Amen, Oh Lord, Amen,

-morning came early sleep still in my eyes My eldest, John Three, he was the to rise He said, Daddy come quick I got the biggest We jumped to our clothes we realized Could hear the rain pounding the patio And sneaking through cracks onto the floor We danced in the yard til we could it no more Then got down on our knees gave our to the Lord
+morning came early sleep still in my eyes My eldest, John Three, he was the first to He said, Daddy come quick I got the biggest We to our clothes cause we realized Could hear the rain pounding the patio And sneaking through cracks onto the floor We in the yard til we could stand it no more Then got down on our knees gave our to the Lord

-I sent the boys to their aunts, day before Yesterday morning the wife get there fast The keeps rising it's already past The roof of the but I'm staying pat Now I'm top of the tree where my daddy once And I'm thinking I'm done it don't seem my time I got living to do, to mind Wanna the boys grow, see the next in my line And I bow down, cause there's no land for my knees But I'm out loud now, I'm asking you please Father have mercy, Jesus my pleas Lord up in I'm not ready to leave
+I sent the to their aunts, day before last Yesterday morning told the wife get there The water rising it's already past The of the house but I'm staying pat Now I'm top of the tree where my daddy climbed And I'm thinking I'm done though it seem my time I got living to do, business to Wanna watch the grow, see the next in my line And I can't bow down, cause there's no for my knees But I'm out loud now, I'm asking you please Father have mercy, Jesus my pleas up in heaven I'm not ready to leave

-Well I'm Jonathan Charles Henry And I've on this farm my ten years and a day Some folks call me Three but I don't it that way Since daddy done traded his own for rain
+Well I'm Charles Henry McKay And lived on this farm my ten years and a day folks call me Three but I don't like it that way Since done traded his own life for rain